havron/linear-regression/README.md

 # Usage Notes
 Fixed point arithmetic is used in order to support Obliv-C. Note the small loss of accuracy due to fixed point arithmetic for a large input of data.

+Dynamic resizing of data point arrays is used in order to allow for efficient processing of large data inputs.